Create environment variables in Flask .flaskenv

 • FLASK_RUN_PORT - To specify the port when starting the application.

-You can learn about other Flask environment variables at:
+You can find other Flask environment variables at:

 https://flask.palletsprojects.com/en/latest/config/